DukeAIPI540Spring2025Meowth/recommender-demo/README.md

 - Implementing better regularization techniques
 - Using a more sophisticated training strategy

-Note: The deep learning approach currently has some data leakage in its implementation that would need to be addressed in future revisions to ensure proper evaluation.
+Note: The original GNN-based deep learning approach currently has some data leakage in its implementation that would need to be addressed in future revisions to ensure proper evaluation.

 ### Approach Selection
 The traditional collaborative filtering approach was selected for the production application because: